MiniZinc/libminizinc/en/globalizer.rst

 Basic Usage
 -----------

-To use the globalizer simply execute it on a model and set of data files:
+To use Globalizer simply execute it on a model and set of data files:

 ``minizinc --solver org.minizinc.globalizer model.mzn data-1.dzn data-2.dzn``